Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Conclusions

-\emph{Conclusions -- }We have presented two elementary free fermion lattice models which display the Hawking effect in quench dynamics: one Floquet model with a causal horizon, and one local Hamiltonian model without a causal horizon.
-We find that both these models reproduce the thermal Hawking distribution found in continuum calculations.
+We have presented two elementary free fermion lattice models which display the Hawking effect in quench dynamics: one Floquet model with a causal horizon, and one local Hamiltonian model without a causal horizon.
+We find that, for energies well below the lattice cut-off, both these models reproduce the thermal Hawking distribution found in continuum calculations.
 The main feature of the free fermion models is that they allow for a straightforward identification of the origin of the Hawking particles.
-These results now pave the way for exploring the Hawking effect in other quantum many-body systems, such as for example interacting spin chains (both analytically in integrable models, and numerically using e.g. matrix product state simulations), 2D materials with tilted Dirac cones \cite{Jafari1,Jafari5,Jafari6}, and cold-atom or trapped ion experiments.